 Instead, it transported us to a spot somewhat between both the Piramide del Sol y Piramide de la Luna.
 (Pyramid of the Sun and Pyramid of the Moon.)
 We got out of the van, and our driver told us we would have about an hour and a half to explore the archaeological zone.

 At first, I felt concerned that it wouldn’t be enough time — my last visit to Teotihuacan had been nearly an all-day experience.
 But it turned out that, for a couple of reasons, an hour and a half was plenty of time.
 First, the strategic drop-off location meant that we didn’t have to spend an hour each way just walking from the main entrance to the two main pyramids.
-Second, COVID mitigation measures were still in full force, which meant visitors were not allowed to climb any of the pyramids or ceremonial platforms lining the avenue.
+Second, visitors were not allowed to climb any of the pyramids or ceremonial platforms lining the avenue due to pandemic restrictions.

 Unfortunately, that meant that once we were inside the archaeological zone, there wasn’t a whole lot to do except take a few more photos and try to avoid getting totally sunburned.
 Some of the other people from our bus group decided to hire a tour guide for an additional cost, but Matt and I decided to just explore “the city of the gods” on our own.

-Transportation back to our Airbnb — arrival around 1:30pm
+Transportation back to our Airbnb, with arrival around 1:30 p.m.

-It was nice to think we had so much of the day still ahead of us… but the reality was that we both passed out shortly afterwards. 🙂
+It was nice to think we had so much of the day still ahead of us… but the reality was that we were both asleep within minutes of getting home.

 Is Seeing Teotihuacan By Hot Air Balloon Worth It?